 What is the time commitment?

 In mid-January, generally, reviewers are assigned randomly to review a camp-submitted AAR.
 Most camps do not submit their AAR until the due date, February 1.
-The primary review period is January 13 through February 10.
+The primary review period is mid-January through February 10.
 Each review should take approximately 1-hour to complete.
 We welcome reviewers to accept multiple assignments.

 What does it mean to be an AAR Reviewer?